Housing Ombudsman Self Assessment with the Housing Ombudsman Complaint Handling Code

 Performance against complaints is reported directly to our Executive Team as well as our Services Committee and Board.

 We have commenced a lesson learnt project with members of our Resident Voice and Influence Panel to help develop this area.
-This project group meets 4 times and year and will be focusing on top complaint trends and themes.
+This project group meets 4 times and year focus on top complaint trends and themes.

 We also have a dedicated learning page on our website – Learning Points | Estuary